foliomade/foliomade-templates/README.md

 A growing collection of open‑source portfolio templates used by Foliomade.
 Templates are built to a shared interface so they can be swapped easily and rendered from live portfolio data.

 We’d love your help!
 Contribute new templates, improve existing ones, or report bugs and ideas.
+See `CONTRIBUTING.md` for full guidelines.

 - Issues: open a ticket describing the problem or proposal
 - Pull Requests: follow the checklist below and link any related issue